philippe554/excelextract/WISHES.md

 This file contains some wishes, not all wishes are fully considered, and might be outside the scope of this package

-- "end" --> until empty row, or until end of file
 - More types (e.g., dates, booleans)
 - Auto type detection
 - More data checking (e.g., cell should be equal to, should be in range)